Real Estate Photos Flagged as AI on Instagram

 AI Info shows up under the carousel.

 Buyers and sellers notice.
 Competing agents screenshot it.
-The label doesn't mean the property is fake; it usually means editing software embedded C2PA or XMP in the JPG before you hit Share.
+The label doesn't mean the property is fake; it usually means editing software embedded provenance data or XMP in the JPG before you hit Share.

 Real estate is one of the highest-stakes places for AI label false positives because trust is the product.
 A $900k listing does not need a comment thread debating whether the backyard "is AI."